zh250/Banner-Data-Cheatsheet/README.md

 ### Limitation

-No autonomous vehicles protocol has been acquired
+No autonomous vehicles protocol has been acquired, and all banners in the dataset are collected in TCP traffics

 ## 2. Others